 The personnel in the Ensemble Office serve as the collective teacher of record for the Large Ensemble course.
 All rules published by the Ensemble Office constitute a syllabus and course outline for ensemble grading.
 It is the responsibility of each student participating in ensembles to know and abide by the rules.
-For the complete Large Ensemble Course Syllabus, which includes the Large Ensemble Attendance and Grading Policy and the Concert Attire Guidelines, see peabody.jhu.edu/ensembleoffice.
+For the complete Large Ensemble Course Syllabus, which includes the Large Ensemble Attendance and Grading Policy and the Concert Attire Guidelines, see the Ensemble Office website